awsdocs/aws-control-tower-guide/doc_source/importing-existing.md

   The email address you specified for the account does not conform to the naming standards\.
 Here is the regular expression \(regex\) that specifies which characters are allowed: `[A-Z0-9a-z._%+-]+@[A-Za-z0-9.-]+[.]+[A-Za-z]+`
 + **Config recorder or delivery channel enabled**

   The account may have an existing AWS Config configuration recorder or delivery channel\.
-These must be deleted through the AWS CLI in all AWS Regions where the AWS Control Tower management account has governed resources, before you can enroll an account\.
+These must be deleted or modified through the AWS CLI in all AWS Regions where the AWS Control Tower management account has governed resources, before you can enroll an account\.
 + **STS disabled**

   AWS Security Token Service \(AWS STS\) may be disabled in the account\.
 AWS STS endpoints must be activated in the accounts for all Regions supported by AWS Control Tower\.
-+ **SSO conflict**
++ **AWS SSO conflict**

   The AWS Control Tower home Region is not the same as the AWS Single Sign\-On \(AWS SSO\) Region\.
 If AWS SSO is already set up, the AWS Control Tower home region must be the same as the AWS SSO Region\.
 + **Conflicting SNS topic**